-If you and your spouse were married at least one year prior to your death, your spouse may receive a surviving spouse pension benefit on the later of either the 1st of the month following your death, or the 1st of the month following the date you became eligible for an Early Retirement benefit.
-If you are not married but have children under the age of 18, your children may receive a surviving child benefit up to the age of 18.
+If you and your spouse were married at least one year prior to your death, your spouse may receive a surviving spouse pension benefit on the later of the 1st of the month following your death, the 1st of the month following the date you became eligible for an Early Retirement benefit, or the date your spouse elects to commence payment.
 Other plan rules may also apply.

 No, unless the actuarial value of your monthly pension benefit is $5,000 or less as of your date of retirement.
 If the value of your pension benefit is more than $5,000, you cannot receive a lump sum payoff of your benefit.
-The Fund Office will determine whether you are eligible for a lump sum pension when processing your retirement and will automatically issue you a lump sum payment if you are eligible for it.
+The Fund Office will determine whether you are eligible for a lump sum pension when processing your retirement and will automatically issue you a lump sum payment if eligible.

 No. Benefits under the plan are in addition to your Social Security benefits.